Head-inthe-Cloud/YOLOv5-s-detection/README.md

 **Special Cones**
 ![special_cones](images/special_cones.jpg)

- **This is a serious issue to be addressed because we might use MuSHR cars of differnt color in our experiment.
-We might not be able to collect euqally large amount of data for MuSHR cars of each color, but we need to detect all of them.**
+ **This is a serious issue to be addressed because we might use MuSHR cars of different color in our experiment.
+We might not be able to collect equally large amount of data for MuSHR cars of each color, but we need to detect all of them.**

-Since the cones, similary to the MuSHR cars, are only different in color and have similar shapes.
-I tried to add an extra data augmentation step to make the dataset 50% grayscaled.
+Since the cones are only different in color and have similar shapes.
+I tried to add an extra data augmentation step to make the dataset 50% grayscale.
 This methods showed promising results/

 **Special Cones after using 50% Grayscale, trained for 50 epochs**
 ![special_cones_fixed](images/special_cones_fixed.jpg)